graphhop/.github/profile/README.md

 - Call many API
 - Profit

+The frontend uses Typescript+React and [React Force Graph](https://github.com/vasturiano/react-force-graph) for the UI, with Vite for hot reloading.

+To start the frontend server, run the following command to go into the correct directory:

+`cd graphhop-ui`

+Install the necessary dependencies:

+`npm run install`

+Then run the server:

+`npm run dev`

+The UI will now be running at the specified port.

+Note that for the frontend to function properly, you will need a working local Tinkerpop/Gremlin database server running, and a valid OpenAPI key to call to ChatGPT, as we make API calls to these respective servers.

 ## BackEnd Overview

 This project is designed to consume Grasshopper files, parse their component data, and store the information in a TinkerPop graph database.
 This allows for version control and analysis of Grasshopper files.